What is it that makes cultures distinct from one another?

 Through independent research over the coming decades, Hofstede revised his theories to include two additional dimensions of cultural values:

 Today, Hofstede’s methodology and the six dimensions of cultural values that he identified continue to be a hallmark for research in academic disciplines ranging from communication to anthropology.
-His framework finds numerous practical applications in fields like international business negotiations, global marketing, and non-profit management.
+His framework finds numerous practical applications in fields like international business negotiations, global marketing, software companies, and non-profit management.

 The 6 Dimensions of a Nation and its People